 The Employee expenses, R&M expenses and A&G expenses are commonly considered as O&M expenses.
-DGVCL has also included the following in the O&M expenses as per the directive issued by the Commission:
+PGVCL has also included the following in the O&M expenses as per the directive issued by the Commission:

 - Other debits

 - Extraordinary item

 - Net prior period expenses and

-- Other expenses capitalised
+- Other expenses capitalized

-The O&M expenses are arrived at by DGVCL, in accordance with Regulation 98.6 of GERC (MYT) Regulations, 2011.
-The actual O&M expenses for FYs 2007-08, 2008-09 and 2009-10, furnished by DGVCL, are verified with the audited annual accounts for the respective years and found to be correct.
-The O&M expenses proper, viz., the Employee cost, R&M expenses and A&G expenses, are accepted, as projected by DGVCL, since they are in accordance with the (MYT) Regulations, 2011.
-In the case of other items of expenses, viz., 'other debits' and extraordinary items, they can, at best, be recognised at the level of actuals for the year for which audited annual accounts are provided.
+The O&M expenses are arrived at by PGVCL in accordance with Regulation 98.6 of GERC (MYT) Regulations, 2011.
+The actual O&M expenses for the years FY 2007-08, FY 2008-09 and FY 2009-10 furnished by PGVCL are verified with the audited annual accounts for the respective years and found to be correct.
+The O&M expenses proper viz., the Employee cost, R&M expenses and A&G expenses are accepted as projected by PGVCL as they are in accordance with the (MYT) Regulations, 2011.
+In the case of other items of expenses viz., 'other debits' and extraordinary items they can at best be recognized at the level of actual for the year for which audited annual accounts are provided.
 The net prior period expenses / income depend on the excess / short provision made in the Books of Accounts in the past.
 This cannot be accepted for projection.
-It is pertinent to mention here that DGVCL has not projected any prior period income under non-tariff for the control period.
+It is relevant to mention that PGVCL has not projected any prior period income under non-tariff income for the control period.

-As regards capitalisation of other expenses the projection is considered as this relates to capitalisation of employee cost, A&G expenses, etc.
+Regarding capitalization of other expenses the projection is considered as this relates to capitalization of Employee cost, A&G expenses etc.

-The O&M expenses considered for the control period FY 2011-12 to FY 2012-13 are summarised in the Table below:
+The O&M expenses considered for the control period FY 2011-12 to FY 2012-13 are summarized in the table below:

-Table 6.63: Approved O&M expenses for FY 2011-12 to 2015-16
+Table 6.61: Approved O&M expenses for FY 2011-12 to 2015-16